Table of Content

-What pH levels are harmful for the skin?
+What pH levels are harmful to the skin?

 With the understanding that our skin pH hovers around 5 or slightly below, using products that are too acidic or alkaline is detrimental and will damage our skin.

-Studies have shown that mild pH changes to the skin’s pH is tolerable.
-For example if you use any form of AHA or BHA exfoliant with a pH of 3.6 or a sunscreen with a pH of 7.5, will be alright for your skin.
+Studies have shown that mild pH changes to the skin’s pH are tolerable.
+For example, if you use any form of AHA or BHA exfoliant with a pH of 3.6 or a sunscreen with a pH of 7.5, will be alright for your skin.

 However, if you happen to use highly acidic (less than pH 2.5), or highly alkalic (more than pH 8) skin products, it will cause greater harm to your skin.